Louise Noguchi

-Louise Noguchi (born 1958) is a Canadian multidisciplinary visual artist who uses video, photography, sculpture, and installation to examine notion of identity, perception and reality.
+Louise Noguchi (born 1958) is a multidisciplinary visual artist in Toronto who for five decades has used video, photography, sculpture, and installation to examine notions of identity, perception and reality.

 Early career

 Louise Noguchi was born in Toronto, and received her MFA from the University of Windsor and AOCA from the Ontario College of Art in Toronto.
 She has been active in the Toronto art community since 1981.